LegendApp/presentation-local-first/slides/slides.md

 Every change includes the exact path that changed, the new value, and the previous value.

-This granular change tracking is what makes Legend State perfect for a sync engine, because we can cache the change information, and we can use it for determining what to sync.
+This granular change tracking is what makes Legend State perfect for a sync engine, because we can cache the changes metadata, and we can use it for determining what to sync.
 -->

 ---